timjackson/wadf/README.md

 - Abstraction of all system (deployment)-specific information including database details, file paths etc.
  - includes generation of database, hostname and other details if required
 - Simple database management including setup of database server
-- PEAR Installer and SVN integration for dependency management
+- PEAR Installer, SVN and Git integration for dependency management
 - Webserver configuration management
  - includes ability to manage a local, user-controlled "micro" webserver for development on a local workstation
 - PHP-aware; supports both mod_php and CGI PHP installations